Juliette Gréco, spellbinding French concert and recording star, dies at 93

 A postwar reunion with her family was short-lived and wounding; her mother barely acknowledged Juliette and soon left for a career in the women’s naval service — an abandonment Ms. Gréco never entirely forgave.

 After arriving in Paris, she scrounged for work and food while taking acting classes with the ambition of becoming a great stage tragedienne.
 Over the next year or two, before Ms. Gréco began singing professionally, her striking beauty made her a popular subject for photographers chronicling the Left Bank’s postwar bohemian atmosphere.
-In 1947, a photo by Carl Perutz for Life magazine captured her in borrowed men’s clothes — baggy trousers and an old sweater she rolled up at the sleeves — and set off brief a fashion trend.
+In 1947, a photo by Carl Perutz for Life magazine captured her in borrowed men’s clothes — baggy trousers and an old sweater she rolled up at the sleeves — and set off a brief fashion trend.

 Ms. Gréco made a name for herself as a hostess at Le Tabou, which became a favored haunt of Paris’s intellectual and cultural crowd, from Beaux-Arts students to Picasso.
 “Juliette Gréco reigned there by her sheer presence,” Cocteau later said.
 Having sung at parties, she made her professional debut at a different nightclub in 1949.
 Sartre contributed songs, including “La Rue des Blancs-Manteaux.”